Sorry, nothing explosive left in the

 Well, not on purpose, anyway.
 Be careful, though.
 Never can tell.
 We toss stuff in here if it fits and doesn't have any place else to go.
 Let's dig in below the surface.

 Herbert Adams Gibbons told us in 1923 what to expect from the Treaty of Versailles.
-He was an early twentieth century journalist and author, most famous for exposing the Armenian genocide by the Ottoman Empire.
-He didn't think much of what passed for diplomacy and statecraft, as practiced by the post-war victors of WW I, and predicted, in the last chapter of his book, "Europe Since 1918", the alignment of interests among three of the losers at the Paris Peace Conference: Germany, Italy, and Japan.
-The picture links to page 599 of the book.
-It is rare to see this kind of prescience in a book of popular history.
+He was an early twentieth century writer, most famous for exposing the Armenian genocide by the Ottoman Empire.
+He didn't think much of what passed for statecraft among the victors of WW I, and predicted, in the last chapter of his book, "Europe Since 1918", the alignment of interests among three of the Paris Peace Conference losers: Germany, Italy, and Japan.
+The picture links to page 599.
+Rare prescience in a book of popular history.

 Endless Amusements from the nineteenth century.
 Here is more stuff from the Public Domain.
 This book from 1820 gives us 400 entertaining experiements for the entertainmenet and education of youth.